 It was easy to get on board (pun intended!), and Rebuilding Exchange even connected us with the friendly guys at BlueEarth Deconstruction to have the floors removed and delivered to their warehouse.

-Over 70% of the end-grain wood flooring was salvaged and Rebuilding Exchange quickly sold it for $1.50 per square foot.
+They salvaged over 70% of the end-grain wood flooring and Rebuilding Exchange sold it for $1.50 per square foot.
 Everybody won—Rebuilding Exchange got some lovely donated material and we turned a problem into something we could feel good about.
 And some savvy shopper got a great deal on floors.

 If you’re in the market for flooring or other reclaimed materials, be sure to check out Rebuilding Exchange’s Retail Warehouse or RX Made furniture and accessories.
 Into DIY?
 They teach classes, too.
-Think wood shop for grown ups.
-Or watch this great video about the impact they’re making in their Chicago community.
+Think wood shop for grown-ups.